Nonlinear signal transduction network with multistate: Dynamics of CICR on the network

 The decrease of fraction of state $O_2$ can be seen at time scale of 1~s.
 The fraction of state $C_2$ increases first, but at long time scale its behaviors are different for different networks.
 On ER network, the fraction of state $C_2$ tends toward a stable value about 0.1 and the one of state $C_1$ toward a value about 0.9.
 The nodes of the network are almost occupied by these two states at long time scale, the fractions of states $O_1$ and $O_2$ are about zero.
 On WS network, the stable value for state $C_2$ is about 0.5, higher than the one for state $C_1$, about 0.4.
 Besides, the system approaches steady states at time smaller than 10~s, which is different from the pattern on the ER network.
 For BA network, the tendencies of fractions of four states are analogous to the case on ER network.
 However, the statistical transitions between the two steady states and state $O_1$ by fast processes make the situation more complicated because states $C_1$ and $C_2$ connected by $O_1$, which is usually very low at long time scale.

 Now, we turn to a large strength of connection $s=45$, and the results are presented in Fig.~\ref{Fig: s45}.
-At short time scale, one can find that after a very small relaxation time, the states of the network concentrates to the state $O_2$.
+With such large connection, the calcium signal propagates on the network very fast.
+Hence, at short time scale, one can find that after a very small relaxation time, the states of the network concentrates to the state $O_2$.
 The quasi-bistable regime in previous figures disappears in the large strength.
 With time revolution, the fraction of state $O_2$ decreases, and reaches a value about 0.2 or smaller at larger time scale.
 The state $C_2$ becomes dominant.
 The fraction of state $O_1$ keeps a low level at all time scales, while the state $C_1$ is observable on WS scale at long time scale.